Jingle Jangle: A Christmas Journey

 Jingle Jangle: A Christmas Journey is a 2020 American Christmas musical fantasy film written and directed by David E. Talbert.
 Choreographed by Ashley Wallen, it stars Forest Whitaker, Keegan-Michael Key, Hugh Bonneville, Anika Noni Rose, Phylicia Rashad, Lisa Davina Phillip, Ricky Martin, and Madalen Mills.
-The film, which was originally planned as a stage production, received ten nominations, the most at the 52nd NAACP Image Awards.
+The film, which was originally planned as a stage production, received 10 nominations at the 52nd NAACP Image Awards, which was the overall most to be held by a motion picture tied with Black Panther and The Best Man in previous years.
+This record was succeeded by The Color Purple who surpassed the number of nominations four years later.
 The film was released on Netflix on November 13, 2020.